Distributed Architecture

 Scenario 1: Multi-Room Control

 A central control room manages panels in multiple studios.
-One Blue Pill runs Reactor with all configurations, while panels in each studio connect over the network.
+One Blue Pill Server runs Reactor and device cores with all configurations, while panels in each studio connect over the network.

 Scenario 2: Remote Production